LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. member:: date->dstOffset()

-   Returns the daylight saving time (DST) offset field for the date.
-Returns "0" if the date for the timezone is not experiencing daylight savings.
+   Returns the daylight saving time (DST) offset field for the date object.
+   Returns "0" if the date for the time zone is not experiencing daylight savings.

 .. member:: date->asInteger()

-   Returns "epoch time", the number of seconds from 1/1/1970 to the time of the current date object.
+   Returns "epoch time", the number of seconds from 1/1/1970 to the time of the date object.

 Use Date Accessors